 Inpatient mental health treatment for eating disorders is often the best option for individuals suffering from eating disorders.
 When someone experiences an eating disorder, a strong support system is essential to help them make progress in their recovery.
 Inpatient treatment provides this level of support through 24/7 access to medical professionals, nurses, and therapists who can provide guidance and assistance as they work to overcome their disorder.

 At dedicated eating disorder treatment centers, such as our programs at Icarus Behavioral Health, people with eating disorders and associated disorders have access to consistent and ongoing support from professionals who are dedicated to helping them get better.
 Our team will provide advice on how best to handle challenging situations, develop meal plans tailored specifically to the individual’s needs, and help the person learn strategies for coping with their symptoms.

 Additionally, the environment of an inpatient facility helps to create a safe space for recovery, allowing the individual to focus on their healing without any distractions and with careful monitoring for the signs of relapse to disordered eating.

 Added Support and Resources from Residential Treatment Options

 Inpatient treatment also allows people with eating disorders to take part in more intensive forms of therapy, such as cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT), which are both particularly effective for treating eating disorders.
 Through this kind of therapy, patients can learn to identify and modify their thought patterns and behaviors that lead to disordered eating, as well as develop healthier ways of dealing with stress and emotions.

 It is common for people with eating disorders to also have substance abuse problems.
-Check out this document from Substance Abuse and Mental Health Services Administration for more on this.
+Check out this document from the Substance Abuse and Mental Health Services Administration (SAMHSA) for more on this.